 To highlight your hair at home without foil, simply follow the instructions above but replace aluminum foil with plastic wrap.

-The reason why using aluminum foil to highlight hair is the preferred choice for most hair professionals is because aluminum foil does a great job keeping the lightening solution away from surrounding hair.
+The reason why using aluminum foil to highlight hair is the preferred choice for most hair professionals is because the aluminum foil does a great job keeping the lightening solution away from surrounding hair.
 The foil also helps to trap heat which helps the lightening solution to work more efficiently.

 Plastic wrap does have slight heat retention properties.
 The best way to use plastic wrap for highlighting your hair is to wrap your hair as you would with foil and then wrap another layer on top.
 Try to leave an air gap between the layers as this will maximize heat retention.